-Committee members coordinate the exciting Mutton Bustin' events in Reliant Stadium and the outdoor Kids Country area.
+Committee members coordinate the exciting Mutton Bustin' events in NRG Stadium and the outdoor Kids Country area.

 This committee is responsible for organizing and positioning participants for the annual Downtown Rodeo Parade.
 They work closely with city officials, establish the parade route and provide parade marshals along the route.